Magnet photography is the best photo booth alternative in 2019 currently taking the USA event industry by storm.

 Does the company specializes in magnet photography?
 Or is it a side business for them?
 Creating event photo magnets onsite has many moving parts and requires a certain level of expertise and know how.

-Do they have a graphic designer on staff?
-Will they create a brand new design specifically for your event?
-The photo magnet frame can be clean and simple or full with colors and graphics - it is all about what the customer want.
+Will they create a brand new magnet frame design specifically for your event?
+The event magnet frame can be clean and simple or packed with colors, patterns, and graphics - it is all about your vision and bringing it to life.

 Do they carry liability insurance?